-If you spend a lot of time behind the wheel, polarised sunglasses are going to alleviate eye strain.
+If you spend a lot of time behind the wheel, polarised sunglasses are going to alleviate your visual fatigue.

-With less glare and distracting reflections from the road ahead, you’re going to reap the benefits of polarised sun lenses.
-Ultimately, these superior sun-lenses are going to help you to see the road and hazards more clearly.
+With less glare and distracting reflections from the road ahead, polarised lenses help to reduce the amount of strain being placed on your eyes.
+Ultimately, these sun-lenses are going to help you to focus on the road over long journeys.

-Polarised sunglasses are often related to sporting scenarios but driving is a far more common and relatable application for polarised lenses.
+Polarised sunglasses are often related to sporting scenarios but driving is a far more common and relatable application.

 If there’s one reason to invest in polarised lenses, driving is certainly the most common.

 As polarised sunlight enters our atmosphere, it reflects off molecules in the air and can become distorted from the earth's magnetic field.

-During tasks such as driving, this unpolarised light glare can begin to strain your eyes and can eventually lead to headaches.
+During tasks such as driving, this inconsistency can place strain on your eyes as you try to focus which can eventually lead to visual fatigue and even headaches.

-This is why polarised sunglasses have their name as they can filter-out the non-linear light so it's entering your eyes in an organised, filtered manner.
+This is why polarised sunglasses have their name as they can filter-out the unpolarised, non-vertical light so it's entering your eyes in an organised, filtered manner.